Emilio Izaguirre: Celtic

 Izaguirre suffered a broken ankle in the second match of Celtic's season on 7 August against Aberdeen, requiring surgery which ruled out for between four and six months.
 On 27 August, he signed a new contract with Celtic, due to run until 2015.
 Izaguirre returned to training, after recovering from his ankle injury, in December.
 He made his long-awaited return as a substitute on 2 January 2012 in Celtic's 3–0 win over Dunfermline Athletic at East End Park.

 Izaguirre played 32 league games as he won a second consecutive Scottish league title, and also featured in the 2013 Cup final, a 3–0 win over Hibernian on 26 May.

 On 30 May 2014, Izaguirre signed a new contract with Celtic, keeping him at the club until 2017.
 In the 2015–16 season, he was displaced as first-choice left back by 18-year-old Kieran Tierney.
 Despite what looked like an emotional farewell after the final game of the season against Motherwell on 15 May 2016, Izaguirre told Honduras website La Prensa that he still had a contract to see out and had not had any discussions with the Celtic board.
 He returned to Celtic for the 2016–17 season and played 12 games, covering for Tierney when the latter was injured.

 Al-Fayha

-Despite being offered a contract extension, Izaguirre left Celtic at the end of the 2016–17 season and joined Saudi Arabian club Al-Fayha on a two-year contract for an undisclosed fee.
+Despite being offered a contract extension, Izaguirre left Celtic at the end of the 2016–17 season and joined Saudi Pro League club Al-Fayha on a two-year contract for an undisclosed fee.
 His stay in Al Majma'ah lasted just 11 months, however, as he opted to end his contract early.
 He stated: "My family has found the culture [of Saudi Arabia] to be very difficult.
 I have a meeting with [the club] to discuss my exit."

 Return to Celtic

 On 10 August 2018, Izaguirre rejoined Celtic on a one-year deal.
-At the end of the season, he turned down a further one-year deal, and left Celtic for the second time.
+At the end of the season, after 19 appearances in all competitions, he turned down a further one-year deal and left Celtic for the second time.